EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

  Data security is our top priority.
 For this reason, we are the only ones in control over the usage of our Hetzner servers in the data centers in Ashburn and Hillsboro.

  At both locations, we provide AMD-based cloud servers and cloud features.
 The Ashburn location is in a region nicknamed "Data Center Alley", which is one of the most highly trafficked regions in North America.
 The Hillsboro location is in a region nicknamed "Silicon Forest", and is also already known for an exceptional network, making our proximity to both locations ideal.

+We operate Hetzner Cloud products in Singapore on Hetzner’s own servers in third-party data centers.
+With this first location in the Asia-Pacific region, we are expanding our offering and ensuring low latency for even more customers.

+Data security is our top priority.
+That’s why only we are using our own servers in Singapore.

+In Singapore our shared and dedicated VPS with AMD processors and cloud features are available.
+The location in the heart of Asia enables fast connections to important markets such as China, India and Japan.
+With a sophisticated network infrastructure and numerous international submarine cable connections, Singapore offers exceptionally high data speeds and excellent connectivity throughout the Asia-Pacific region.

 FEATURES
 ----------